OBD1 Vehicles Check Engine Light Codes

 OBD1 means you can get away with no scanner if you know which wire or connector to get the code.
 After you get the code, find out the common fix and a lot of simple vehicle fixes are done this way.
 You need a wiring diagram to fix difficult re-occurring check engine light problems.

 OBD2 means almost always using a scanner so you can find the code.
-Most vehicles made after 1996 do not provide the "jumper wire at the connector features" that were available in OBD1.You also need a common fix to verify the code for easy problems but a wiring diagram if the problem is hard to find.
+Most vehicles made after 1996 do not provide the "jumper wire at the connector features" that were available in OBD1.You also need a common fix to verify the code for easy problems but a wiring diagram is the BEST TOOL if the problem is hard to find.

 Additional tips when fixing OBD1 or OBD2 fault codes: